vliopas/Splatshop/README.md

 1. Drag&Drop ply file
 2. Select region of interest with spherical selection tool.
-3. Invert selection and delete (key: t).
+3. Invert selection and delete (key: del).
 4. Rotate until model aligns with ground plane (key: r) and translate to origin (key: t).
 If the ground is sufficiently densely reconstructed, you can also try using the 3-point-alignment tool, which aligns the model by specifying three points on the ground.
 5. Remove undesired splats with a combination of circular and spherical selection and deletion tools.
 To retain a nice circular ground, select splats with a spherical brush
 6. Then select the remainder of the splats that should remain.
 Invert selection and delete.